Flavorful leptoquarks at the LHC and beyond: Spin 1: Collider phenomenology

 \subsection{Current mass bounds}

-Leptoquark-based explanations of the deviations found in B-physics motivated the recent for the pair production of scalar leptoquarks with $139\, \text{fb}^{-1}$ of data from \SI{13}{TeV} $p\text{-}p$ collisions~\cite{Aad:2020jmj}.
+Leptoquark-based explanations of the deviations found in B-physics motivated the recent search for pair-produced scalar leptoquarks with $139\, \text{fb}^{-1}$ of data from \SI{13}{TeV} $p\text{-}p$ collisions~\cite{Aad:2020jmj}.
 Mass limits for scalar leptoquarks decaying dominantly to top and electron (muon), obtained from this search, are \SI{1470}{GeV} (\SI{1480}{GeV}).
 Such final states appear in decays of scalar (vector) $SU(2)_L$ triplet leptoquark $S_3$ ($V_3$).
-Previously derived collider bounds on vector leptoquarks from pair production searches are $M_{V_1} > \SI{1.3}{TeV}$ for the dominant decays to $\tau b$, and $M_{V_1} > \SI{1.7}{TeV}$ in $\mu b$ channel~\cite{Diaz:2017lit}, for $\kappa=1$.
+Previously derived collider bounds on vector leptoquarks from pair production searches are $M_{V_1} > \SI{1.3}{TeV}$ for the dominant decays to $\tau b$, and $M_{V_1} > \SI{1.7}{TeV}$ in the $\mu b$ channel~\cite{Diaz:2017lit}, for $\kappa=1$.

-We evaluate the current mass limits for the $V_1$ leptoquark using the limits on the cross sections found in the ATLAS Collaboration search~\cite{Aad:2020iuy} for the pair production of scalar leptoquarks.
+We evaluate the current mass limits for the $V_1$ and $V_3$ leptoquarks using the limits on the cross sections found in the ATLAS Collaboration search~\cite{Aad:2020iuy} for pair production of scalar leptoquarks.
 This search was performed using the data collected in the \SI{13}{TeV} LHC run with a luminosity of $\mathcal{L}=\SI{139}{\per\femto\barn}$.
-For the hierarchical scenario we use the limits obtained in the $(b\mu\,, b\mu)$-channel while for the flipped scenario we used ($q\mu\,, q\mu$)-channel.
-The role of $q$ in the latter channel is played in our model by the strange quark.
-The limits on the cross section in the $(\mu b\, \mu b)$- and $(q\mu, q\mu)$-channels are shown in Fig.~\ref{Fig:atlas} (plot to the left) -- the comparison to the theoretical cross sections for $V_1$ pair production and subsequent decay in corresponding final-state channels determines the mass limits.
+For the hierarchical scenario we use the limits obtained in the $(b\mu\,, b\mu)$-channel while for the flipped scenario we use the ($q\mu\,, q\mu$)-channel.
+The role of $q$ in the latter channel is played in our $V_1$ model by the strange quark, and by charm for $V_3$.
+The bound in the democratic scenario is obtained from the $(b\mu\,, b\mu)$-channel.
+The limits on the cross section in the $(b \mu,\, b \mu )$-, $(q\mu, q\mu)$- and $(c \mu, c \mu)$-channels (bottom plot) are shown in Fig.~\ref{Fig:atlas} (plots to the left) -- the comparison to the theoretical cross sections for leptoquark pair production and subsequent decay in corresponding final-state channels determines the mass limits.